 Mean of ‘B’-Mean of ‘A’Variance of ‘B’+Variance of ‘A’*1/n

-The more variability, the more we weigh down the observed difference to account for our uncertainty.
+The more variability in the temperature of coffee at each restaurant, the more we weigh down the observed difference to account for our uncertainty.

 So, even if we have a pretty sizable difference on top, if we have lots of variability on the bottom, our test statistic will still be close to zero.
 As a result of this, the more variability in our data, the greater an observed difference we will need to get a high score on our test KPI.